 Get all the details about how to set up a minivan for comfort:

-What about heating and cooling?
+What about heating and cooling

+In colder climates this can be tough but in the west it’s easy.
 I got a propane heater and a mini air conditioner though in California I have barely needed to use either one.

 Depending on your power needs you can start small and slowly add on later to keep your initial costs to a minimum.